Bankesy20/rainfall.tracker/README.md

 ---

 **Note**: This system is designed for educational and monitoring purposes.
-Always respect the terms of service of data sources and implement appropriate rate limiting.
+Always respect the terms of service of data sources and implement appropriate rate limiting. # Force redeploy Thu Sep 18 12:20:24 BST 2025